simplybusiness/twiglet-ruby/ruby/README.md

 logger = Logger.new(service: 'petshop')
 ```

 The logger may be passed in the configuration object an optional `output` attribute which should be an object with a `puts` method - like `$stdout`.
-The configuration object may also have an optional `now` attribute, which should be an object with a function named `iso8601` that returns an ISO 8601 compliant datetimestamp.
+The configuration object may also have an optional `now` attribute, which should be an object with a function named `iso8601` that returns an ISO 8601 compliant datetimestamp, like `Time.now`.
 The defaults should serve for most uses, though you may want to override them for testing as we have done [here](./test/logger-test.rb).

 To use, simply invoke like most other loggers: